sandinosaso/bunch-assessments/README.md

 # README #

-This is demo probe of concept of showing a dinamic assessment that is composed by Questions The functionallity is probing that we can keep track of user's responses, send them to the server, keep most of our component as Dumb Components, so make the App easy to reason about and easy to test.
+This is a probe of concept showing dinamic generated assessment that are composed by simple binary Questions that would compute a normal distribution between 6 dimensions.

+The functionallity does keep track of user's responses, send them to the server and shows results.
+It does this while also keeping app simple: Most of components are "Dumb Components", this makes the App *easy to reason about* and easy to test.

-The most import thing here is the configuration, that uses:
+*The most important on this code is the configuration*, it uses:

-Redux, Reselect, Redux-Form, ImmutableJS, Tests with code coverage, internazionalization, offline support, easy development with live reloading, font and load optimization uses chuncks of file required on each container, ...etc
+  - *Next web stack:* Redux, Reselect, Redux-Form, ImmutableJS
+  - *Tests configuration:*  Tests with code coverage :)
+  - *Internazionalization:* Easy to translate
+  - *Stay fast*: Easy development with live reloading Profile your app's performance from the comfort of your command line!
+Font and load optimization using chuncks fo files.
+  - *Catch problems:* Commits hooks that check for lint errors.
+CI: AppVeyor and TravisCI setups included by default

-I also tried a little of styled-components (but I did failed using the properly I think I have to think more about it, this also lack a good CSS definitions structure, mostly because I did not pick one paradigm and tried different approaches)
+Also tried a little of styled-components (but I did failed using the properly I think I have to think more about it, this also lack a good CSS definitions structure, mostly because I did not pick one paradigm and tried different approaches)

 ### What is this repository for? ###